News-Technologies-Academy/devops-path/linux/Basic linux commands/lab.md

 What is the correct package name? "chromium"
 7. Finally, remove the firefox browser from the system. sudo apt autoremove firefox. sudo apt autoremouve firefox

+# Working with Shell
+1. Create a tarball of the directory called python and compress it using gzip.
+The compressed tar file should be available at /home/corine/python.tar.gz.
+2. A file called caleston-code has been copied somewhere inside the /opt directory.
+But, Bob does not remember which directory he saved it in.
+Can you find it?
+3. Find the location of the file called dummy.service under /etc filesystem and redirect its absolute path to the file /home/corine/dummy-service.
+You can use the redirect operator with the echo command to save the answer to the file.
+4. Find the file under /etc directory that contains the string 172.16.238.197.
+Save the answer using the absolute path in the file /home/corine/ip
+5. Create a new file called /home/corine/file_with_data.txt.
+This file should have one line of text that says a file in my home directory.
+Make use of the redirect operator.
+6. Run the command python3 /home/corine/my_python_test.py and redirect the standard error to the file /home/corine/py_error.txt.

+# DNS
+1. What is the IP address of the DNS Server used in this system?
+2. Which file is responsible for host file-based DNS resolution?
+3. What is the configuration file used for the DNS Server?
+4. Change the DNS Server to google's DNS which is 8.8.8.8
+5. Which order is used currently to resolve an IP address in the system?
+Check the nsswitch.conf file
+6. Change the order to DNS first and then hosts.
+7. Which search domain is configured in this system ?
+Inspect the DNS configuration file.

+# Network basics
+1. What is the IP Address assigned to Bob's Laptop?
+2. What is the name of the interface that has this IP (from the previous question) address assigned?
+3. What is the default gateway configured in the system?